wjakob/nanobind/docs/api_core.rst

 Global flags
 ------------

+.. cpp:function:: bool leak_warnings() noexcept

+   Returns whether nanobind warns if any nanobind instances, types, or functions are still alive when the Python interpreter shuts down.

+.. cpp:function:: bool implicit_cast_warnings() noexcept

+   Returns whether nanobind warns if an implicit conversion was not successful.

 .. cpp:function:: void set_leak_warnings(bool value) noexcept

    By default, nanobind loudly complains when any nanobind instances, types, or